 You know what that means each of them.
 I will explain this way.
 When I started this ministry, Dr. Melvin advised me to make a group of people so I asked people around me to come and join with us for Korean churches.
-By the way, the people who came into first was some emotional people, just ordinary laypeople, and they had burning heart for God, the church, and ready to take sacrifices without any calculation.
+By the way, the people who came into first was some emotional people, just ordinary lay people, and they have burning heart for God, the church, and take sacrifices without any calculation.
 They feel something moved inside them and they jump into the fire.
 I found those people can start any ministry in the world, I mean something were pressing them also and their passion.
-So I started LPM Korea with those emotional people in the beginning.
+So I started LPM Korea with those emotional people.

-But sooner or later, several people came into, and they were very intellectual people.
+But sooner or later, several people came into, they were very intellectual people.
 I remember they didn't have burning heart in some sense, but they think there is something that they might contribute themselves in this ministry, because they already have knowledge, skills, strategy, and experiences at some areas, so they will find their place, spot, or their position in this ministry and in this organization.
-I guess they also want to check the leader Byeong first, who he is? so on.
+I guess they also want to check the leader Byeong, who he is? so on.

 So we, emotional and intellectual people, were working together for the common and shared goal very well.
-I didn't know where I belong to but I did not face any problem working with those both people.
+I didn't know where I belong to but I did not face any big problem working with those both people.
 Sometimes they, both, were a little uncomfortable with each other; however it was just minor problem.
-So it was no problem at all.
-Rather, it made synergy.